MicrosoftDocs/cognitive-toolkit-docs/articles/index.md

 The latest release of the Microsoft Cognitive Toolkit is [2.0](https://docs.microsoft.com/en-us/cognitive-toolkit/ReleaseNotes/CNTK_2_0_Release_Notes).

 It can be included as a library in your Python or C++ programs, or used as a standalone machine learning tool through its own model description language (BrainScript).
 CNTK supports 64-bit Linux or 64-bit Windows operating systems.
-To install you can either choose pre-compiled binary packages, or compile the Toolkit from the source provided in Github.
+To install you can either choose pre-compiled binary packages, or compile the Toolkit from the source provided in GitHub.

 Here are a few pages to get started:
 * [Reasons to switch from TensorFlow to CNTK](./Reasons-to-Switch-from-TensorFlow-to-CNTK.md)